Orbex

-Orbital Express Launch Ltd., or Orbex, is a United Kingdom-based aerospace company that is developing a small commercial orbital rocket called Prime.
+Orbital Express Launch Ltd., or Orbex, is a United Kingdom-based aerospace company that is developing commercial orbital launch vehicles, namely a small rocket called Prime and a medium-lift rocket called Proxima.
 Orbex is headquartered in Forres, Moray, in Scotland and has subsidiaries in Denmark and Germany.
-Its future launch complex is proposed to be built on the A' Mhòine peninsula in the county of Sutherland, northern Scotland.
+Orbex may build its future launch complex, Sutherland spaceport, on the A' Mhòine peninsula in the county of Sutherland, northern Scotland, if and when deemed necessary.

-Overview

-The company was founded in 2015 as Moonspike Ltd., with the goal of crowdfunding a private spacecraft mission to the moon.
-A Kickstarter campaign running from 1 October to 1 November 2015 raised less than £79,000 ($122,000) out of a goal of £600,000 ($925,000), rendering Moonspike ineligible for the funds.
-Moonspike was renamed Orbital Express Launch Ltd. in 2016, with the company now aiming to provide commercial launch services of nano- and microsatellites, especially CubeSats, to polar and sun-synchronous low Earth orbits.
-In July 2018, Orbex secured £30 million ($39.6 million) in public and private funding for the development of its orbital rocket system, named Prime.
-In October 2022 Orbex closed a £40.4 million Series C funding round.
-Orbex has opened a factory for Prime in Scotland that will eventually employ 150 people.
-Currently, the company is working on developing the Prime vehicle, while preparing for the initial launch from the Sutherland spaceport.
+Launch site

-The Sutherland spaceport in northern Scotland was initially intended to be shared with Lockheed Martin, who at the time did not have a launch vehicle, but their strategic shareholding in Rocket Lab led to speculation that they would launch with the Rocket Lab Electron rocket, but since the two vehicles (Electron and Prime) use different propellants, the two companies would have separate launch pads while sharing some common infrastructure.
+Orbex initially intended to share the Sutherland spaceport in northern Scotland with Lockheed Martin, who at the time did not have a launch vehicle, but their strategic shareholding in Rocket Lab led to speculation that they would launch with the Rocket Lab Electron rocket, but since the two vehicles (Electron and Prime) use different propellants, the two companies would have separate launch pads while sharing some common infrastructure.
 The planning application for the site, however, includes only one launchpad.
-Lockheed Martin then moved their launch plans to a competing site in the Shetland Isles.
+Lockheed Martin then moved their launch plans to a competing site, SaxaVord Spaceport, in the Shetland Isles.
 Orbex also plans to launch from a future spaceport in the Portuguese Azores.